 - H&m Long-sleeved Merino Wool Top

-- River Island Cream Long Sleeve Knit Polo Shirt
+- River Island Jack & Jones Premium Green Knitted Polo Shirt

 - Indigo Melange Pique Long Sleeve Polo

 When temperatures dip, the body reduces blood flow to extremities like hands, feet and, er, yeah, making them the first thing to feel the nip.

 Therefore it makes sense to keep a pair of gloves close to hand even in autumn.
 While there’s every case for investing in a leather pair lined with shearling and finished with snap-wrist closures, budget pieces rarely deliver these well.
 And let’s face it, you’re going to lose them.

 Hoodies, like umbrellas, are pretty handy for keeping your head rain-free but are ultimately less likely to be left in the pub.
 Sod’s Law says it will rain on the weekend and your brolly will be AWOL, so there’s no sensible reason not to own one.

 If you’re conscious of giving off angry adolescent vibes (which you should be, unless you are one), stick to premium fabrics that wouldn’t look out of place with tailored trousers.

 Fortunately, it lives up to the hype and is simple enough to be worn with practically anything.
-Wed’d suggest starting with a pair of wool trousers and a chunky cardigan.
+We’d suggest starting with a pair of wool trousers and a chunky cardigan.

 From military fatigue to menswear essential, the classic MA-1 bomber jacket has seen it all from the skies to the sidewalk.